kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 This boolean directive indicates if a response can be processed progressively, i.e. provide some meaningful output as chunks of the response arrive.

-When the "Priority" header or the `progressive` directive do not appear in the request, the server SHOULD act as if a `progress` directive with an argument of "no" has specified.
+When the Priority header field or the `progressive` directive do not appear in the request, the server SHOULD act as if a `progress` directive with an argument of `no` has specified.

 A server SHOULD distribute the bandwidth of a connection between the responses deemed progressive sharing the same urgency.